 Most major law enforcement departments require completion before consideration for employment.

-Most major law enforcement departments require completion of this training before consideration for employment.
+Most major law enforcement departments require the completion of this training before consideration for employment.
+Some local agencies may reimburse some or all training costs.
 Enrollment is limited to those individuals who have successfully completed the Special Function Officer Training.

 Steps for Applying